 A combination of nostalgia and radical ‘newness,’ Twin Peaks: The Return includes old footage, beautifully restored and included in a seamless way, and new characters (some of whom are brought in from other David Lynch productions).

 Structurally, it is very different from the original series, and the different parts of The Return are more self-contained than in the original series (though in a way that is very dissimilar to sitcoms and traditional episodic television).
-In that sense, the songs at the end of each part might function as a sort of narrative glue or a nostalgic sense of “return,” but that return in itself seems surreal, inasmuch as the venue looks different and bigger than in the original series (it does not quite fit our image of The Roadhouse/Bang Bang Bar).
-Those performances embody the combination of the old and the new in The Return, reminding the viewers of the place we want to return to, while pointing to a different sound and context.
-They are part of the diegesis, yet strangely unconnected to the diegetic action.
-They are part of Twin Peaks, yet strangely removed from it (fig. 27).
+In that sense, the songs at the end of each part might function as a sort of narrative glue or a nostalgic sense of “return,” and they look like a strange marker of seriality (coming around the hour-mark and typically ending an episode), though David Lynch has repeatedly defined The Return as a “film.”
+But that return in itself seems surreal, inasmuch as the venue looks different and bigger than in the original series, creating a blurred boundary between the limited diegetic universe of Twin Peaks and the real, pro-filmic world (one might also notice that the performers perform under their real names, not as “Roadhouse Singer” or other such fictional aliases, and The Bang Bang Bar, in this version of Twin Peaks, looks like Seattle’s real-life musical scene).
+The musical performances embody the combination of the old and the new in The Return, reminding the viewers of the place we want to return to, while pointing to a different sound and context.
+They are part of the diegesis, yet strangely unhinged and unconnected to the diegetic action.
+They are a part of Twin Peaks, yet somehow removed from it, and they are a marker of seriality within a ‘show’ that radically subverts our expectations of television storytelling and causality (fig. 27).

 “The process is always the same,” as the editor Duwayne Dunham recently said to me, referring to his long-standing collaboration with David Lynch, “but it was special to re-enter Twin Peaks and see familiar places and faces.
 I was very surprised to see a mountain behind The R Diner.
 In the original, the weather was so bad I did not even know the mountain was there” (Halskov 2017c).